ampled-music/ampled/README.md

 #### `.env`

-The `bin/setup` script will create a `.env` file that defines settings for your local environment.
+The `bin/setup` script will create `.env` and `client/.env` files that define settings for your local environment.
 Do not check this into source control.
 Refer to the [environment variables](#environment-variables) section below for what can be specified in `.env`.

 ### Running the Specs